gmorse81/cameradeck-streamdeck/README.md

 ## Installation

-Download the com.camaradeck.streamDeckPlugin file from the `dist` directory.
+Download the com.camaradeck.streamDeckPlugin file from the `dist` directory ([or just click here](https://github.com/gmorse81/cameradeck-streamdeck/blob/main/dist/com.cameradeck.streamDeckPlugin?raw=true)).
 Open the file on your machine, and it should be installed by the Stream Deck application.

 ## Future Improvements